Exact expressions for the unresolved stress in a finite-volume based large-eddy simulation: Preliminaries: LES and the FVM

 This filter is sometimes called a ``top-hat filter'', ``Schumann's filter''~\cite{schumannSubgridScaleModel1975}, or ''volume-averaging filter'', since it averages $u$ over a control volume $[x \pm h / 2]$.
-The grid-filter $f^h$ constitutes a particular choice of convolutional filter $f$, where the filter width $\Delta$ is equal to the grid spacing $h$ used in the finite difference $\dd^h_x$.
-The underlying top-hat kernel $k^h$ is
+The FVM filter $f^h$ constitutes a particular choice of convolutional LES filter $f^\Delta$, where the filter width $\Delta$ is equal to the grid spacing $h$ used in the finite difference $\partial^h_x$.
+The underlying top-hat kernel $G^h$ is

-A filter width equal to the grid size is commonly the setting in implicit LES, but we emphasize that here the filter definition is known explicitly.
+A filter width equal to the grid spacing is commonly the setting in implicit LES, but we emphasize that here the FVM filter definition is known explicitly.